christopher5106/christopher5106.github.io/_posts/2016-04-20-add-an-interface-to-your-instances-in-the-cloud.markdown

 ---
 layout: post
-title:  "Add an interface to Ubuntu instances"
+title:  "Add an interface to remote Ubuntu instances in the cloud"
 date:   2016-04-20 10:00:51
 categories: cloud
 ---